Dancheg97/discord_alerts/README.md

 This project is made to show how to send discord alters from http requests.
-This can be used to quickly recieve importand messages from log-sources, or that can be triggered in other importand cases.
+This can be used to quickly recieve importand messages from log-hubs, or orther sources.

 You can connect this alert system to:
 1 - GrayLog
 2 - ELK
 3 - Any application with http library

-This bot currently accepts messages in `.json` format, but it is possible to reconfigure it for another input type.
+This bot currently accepts input in `json` format, but it is possible to reconfigure it for another input type.

 # Setup process: